BACK

 The Problem

-When working on any reasonably sized codebase, we often face the need to perform large-scale changes: migrating from one library to another, updating deprecated APIs, or refactoring components to follow new patterns.
-The traditional approach with AI looks something like this:
+Any reasonably sized codebase demands large-scale changes: migrating libraries, updating deprecated APIs, or refactoring components.
+The traditional AI approach looks like this:

 Hey AI, please update all tooltip components from @old-design-system to @new-design-system